tidyrocks/tidyrocks/README.md

 - GraphQL
 - Centos / Docker / SSH / Ubuntu / CentOS / cPanel
 - Maybe 25K hours as coder
+- My listener of english and speak is appalling.
+But I cant write and read, better now with chatGTP haha.
 If you want contract my consulting service my price/hour is $95 USD.

 <!---